 4) reading the minutes and agendas available on the website.

 5) Attending the annual parish meeting in March to hear the various reports of key council members and looking at the reports here on the website.

-6) contacting one of the Councillors or contacting the Clerk.
-The Clerk is employed on a part-time basis so may not always be available, however will try to respond to any enquiry as quickly as possible.
-E-mail or telephone is the best way of making contact.
-The Council Office is open on most Friday mornings and at other times by appointment (subject to change on weeks where a tuesday meeting is scheduled).
+6) contacting one of the councillors or contacting the Clerk.
+The Clerk is employed on a part-time basis so may not always be available.
+She will try to respond to any enquiry as quickly as possible.
+E-mail, telephone or letter is the best way of making contact.
+The Council Office is open on Friday mornings and at other times by appointment.

 How do I bring a matter to the attention of the Council?

 You might be concerned about any number of matters, e.g. the cleanliness of the streets, dog fouling, highway related matters, anti-social behaviour etc. Be aware that many matters of concern are not directly the responsibility of the Parish Council.
 However they can be pursued You can bring your concerns to the Council by:

 1) speaking with or writing to a Councillor or the Clerk.
 Do this as soon as you become aware of a problem – the sooner an issue is reported the sooner the chance of it being resolved.
 In appropriate cases, where the Parish Council has had sufficient notice of a problem (usually no less than 14 days before a meeting) and the problem is such that a formal decision by the Council is needed to progress the matter, an item may be put on the agenda for discussion;

 2) reporting a matter during the public session at a Parish Council meeting.
 It is not possible (or lawful) for the Parish Council to take decisions on matters raised during this time.

 How often does the Parish Council meet and what happens at a meeting?